-At Midsummer, Bel, the young Sun-God has reached his climax and exhausted his power.
+Bel, the young Sun-God, has reached his climax.
+His powers are exhausted.
 Lugh takes over the reign.
-We are at the turning point of the year and about to begin our long journey of descent through the dark half of the year.
+It is for him to ripen the fruits of the earth that will sustain us through the dark half of the year.

 Subscribe To Our Free Newsletter